ManojBR105/Teensy-4.0_digital_parallel_read-write/README.md

     16          43ns
     24          70ns
 Once again Speed of 16-bit and 24-bit speed can be improved to 23ns and 43ns by using pins on the backside of the board(24,25,26,27 to be specific).
+*The speed is calculated by executing the instruction 1000 times and measuring the time taken It might not be accurate.
+I would like to see if anyone can probe the pins with oscilloscope and measure the speed,